MariaDB4j/MariaDB4j/README.md

 * FAQ: http://kb.askmonty.org/en/mariadb-faq
 * Wikipedia: http://en.wikipedia.org/wiki/MariaDB

 MariaDB4j is a Java "launcher" for MariaDB, allowing to use it from Java without ANY installation / external dependencies.
 Read again: You do NOT have to have MariaDB binaries installed on your system to use MariaDB4j!

 How?
 ----
 MariaDB binaries are in the MariaDB4j JAR and, by default, extracted to a temporary base directory on the fly, then started by Java:

-1. Install the database with a particular configuration, using:
+1. Install the database with a particular configuration, using short-cut:

 ```java
 DB db = DB.newEmbeddedDB(3306);